alirezaniki/EQLoc/README.md

 Note:

-- In this release you control the Picking procedure to be manual or automated.
-If you chose the automated one then Try to use some (5 to 10) good-quality SAC data (vertical components) to avoid any kind of errors in picking procedure.
+- In this release you have control on picking procedure to be manual or automated.
+If you chose the automated one then try to use some (e.g. 5 to 10) good-quality SAC data (vertical components) to avoid any kind of errors in picking procedure.

 - This code is only tested for local events.